Skip to content

 When does the EnEV apply and when does the GEG apply?

 The Energy Saving Ordinance (EnEV) and the Energy Saving Act (EnEG) were passed in 2005 and 1976 and were valid until November 1, 2020.
-Since then, they have been replaced by the Building Energy Act (GEG), meaning that the EnEV and EnEG are no longer valid.
+Since then, they have been replaced by the Building Energy Act (GEG), so the EnEV and EnEG are no longer valid.

 Can biomethane be used to comply with the Building Energy Act?

-Achieving the annual primary energy requirement through renewable energies
+Achieving the annual primary energy requirement using renewable energies

 One means of achieving the required annual primary energy demand is the use of renewable energies.
-For this purpose, the primary energy factor is used, which is 1.1 for fossil fuels and, depending on how biomethane is used, 0.7 (boiler) or even 0.5 (high-efficiency CHP plant).
+For this purpose, the primary energy factor is used, which is 1.1 for fossil fuels and, depending on how biomethane is used, is set at 0.7 (boiler) or even 0.5 (high-efficiency CHP plant).

 Illustration of DIN V 18599 - Energy assessment of buildings

 One means of achieving the required annual primary energy demand is the use of renewable energies.
-For this purpose, the primary energy factor is used, which is 1.1 for fossil fuels and, depending on how biomethane is used, 0.7 (boiler) or even 0.5 (high-efficiency CHP plant).
+For this purpose, the primary energy factor is used, which is 1.1 for fossil fuels and, depending on the heating of biomethane, is taken into account with 0.7 (boiler) or even 0.5 (highly efficient CHP plant).

-As in the Dena guide a heating system that is operated with 65% RE from biogas (i.e. biomethane) represents a flat-rate fulfillment option.
+As broken down in the Dena guidelines, a heating system that is operated with 65% renewable energy from biogas (i.e. biomethane) is a flat-rate compliance option.
 This means that an individual calculation in accordance with DIN V 18599 is not necessary.

-Do you have questions about the GEG or do you need support with its implementation?
+Do you have any questions about the GEG or do you need support with its implementation?

 To which buildings does the Building Energy Act apply?